Gluten free flourless chocolate cake is the easiest prep in less than 10 minutes, and the most rich, decadent chocolate cake for any occasion!

 - Pre-heat the oven to 375 degrees.
 Butter and line a round 7″, 8″, or 9″cake pan with parchment paper.
 I have made this cake with all 3 of those sizes and they all work.
 In this post, the pictures have a 7″ cake to fit the cake stand and cake plate used.

 - Melt butter in medium sauce pan.
-Add the chocolate chips and let sit for a minute.
-Whisk together until the chocolate melts.
+Turn the heat off, and add the chocolate chips.
+Let the chocolate sit for a minute in the hot butter, then whisk together until the chocolate is smooth.

 - Add the sugar, salt, and vanilla into the chocolate mixture, and whisk to combine.
 Then, add the three eggs, and whisk until the egg is incorporated fully.